If you have to go to Milan.

 In Rome you can find classical antiquity, in Florence you can find the Renaissance, in Venice you can find Baroque grandeur, and in Milan,… in Milan you can find work.
 Of all the large, global cities, Milan is probably my least favorite, but it’s not completely devoid of delectable activities.
 Italy is full of history, art, cuisine and regional specialities and it has such a full range of choices: from beaches to mountains, antiquated to contemporary, budget to uber-luxe and tranquil to bustling.
 It’s probably one of the reasons why Italy is one of the top tourist destinations in the world, but suprisingly, the country’s second-largest city is its least intriguing.

-There are so many other things to do in Italy that Milan has never been my primary destination, but there have been many times that I’ve had to go there as a result of work or a direct flight, so it’s provided the perfect day or two to explore Milan in passing.
-For first time visitors, there are the de rigueur to dos: Milan’s elegant cathedral, the Duomo as well as the operatic “cathedral,” La Scala, (which incidentally opened the same year as the America’s Declaration of Independence) Teatro alla Scala.
+There are so many other things to do in Italy that Milan has never been my primary destination, but there have been many times that I’ve had to go there as a result of work or a stop-over flight, so it’s provided the perfect day or two to explore Milan in passing.
+For first time visitors, there are the de rigueur to dos: wander through Milan’s elegant cathedral, the Duomo as well as the operatic “cathedral,” La Scala, (which incidentally opened the same year as the America’s Declaration of Independence) Teatro alla Scala.
 Alongside the Dumo is the Palazzo Reale (Royal Palace) which now hosts a wide variety of museum exhibitions: art, photography, historical collections, such as a special exhibition I saw on Samurai.
 The exhibition was nicely presented, providing plenty of contextual information as well as artefacts and the show was a rich, visual feast for the craftmanship of Samurai weapons and armor- inspiration for anyone in fashion, design or art.
 Palazzo Reale exhibitions.